NMBridges/wavesurfer.js/README.md

-# This was modified for the purposes of another project.
+# This was modified from the original repository for the purposes of another project.
 Please disregard this repository.

 # [wavesurfer.js](https://wavesurfer-js.org)